oils-for-unix/oils/doc/ysh-vs-shell.md

 in_progress: true
 ---

-Oil Language vs. Shell
+YSH vs. Shell
 ==========================

-This doc aims to help shell users understand Oil.
+This doc aims to help shell users understand YSH

-If you don't know shell, see [A Tour of the Oil Language](oil-language-tour.html).
+If you don't want to read a comparison, see [A Tour of YSH](ysh-tour.html).

 <div id="toc">
 </div>